MaZderMind/osm-history-renderer/TUTORIAL.md

 it will run for several minutes and create the karlsruhe-extract for you.

-## importing
+## creating the database
-now we'll get that data into the database.
+next we'll get that data into the database.
 Oh wait: which database?
 We'll first have to setup our postgres database.
 It's best if you use your user-database (that's database-name = your unix username):

+### on Debian 6.0.4
     sudo -u postgres createuser peter
     sudo -u postgres createdb -EUTF8 -Opeter peter sudo -u postgres createlang plpgsql peter